Mtanaka77/Debian_v.s._AlmaLinux_OSs/README.md

 ### Tests of Debian v.s.
 AlmaLinux OS's ###

 After the CentOS 7 OS was terminated in May 2024, our choice is the AlmaLinux or Debian OS.
-The Debian OS is the well-known and best OS to test the present AlmaLinux OS.
+The Debian OS is the well-known best OS to test the present AlmaLinux OS.

 At the first choice, we download the AlmaLinux-9 OS on the laptop PC, with AlmaLinux-9.4-x86_64-dvd.iso of 10 GB memory [1].
 The installation time is